d4n0/home_assistant/rtl_433_sdr_build.md

     - Ensure the same three toggles are on here as well
     - `START` add-on
 2. Install/Configure MQTT Integration
-   - The integrations should appear automatically when you navigate to the integrations page.
+   - The integration should appear automatically when you navigate to the integrations page.
        a.
 Click `CONFIGURE`
        b.
 MQTT should zeroconf configure and pull necessary information from Mosquitto MQTT
-   - If zeroconf fails, add/search for MQTT from the integrations page.
+   - If `zeroconf` fails, add/search for MQTT from the integrations page.
        a.
 Click `INSTALL`
        b.
-Fill out the Broker Options from the Mosquitto MQTT configuration
+Fill out the Broker Options from the Mosquitto MQTT configuration page

 ## **Restart Home Assistant**
 1. From settings, click three dots